 - The student will be notified either in person or in writing of the rationale for drop. - A letter will be provided to the student as verification of the drop - The institution will make a reasonable effort to assist students continuing their education. - The Academic Department will process the student's status change form, which will include the student's last day of attendance. - The student should meet with the Financial Aid Department.
-The Financial Aid Department can answer questions regarding financial obligations due to the institution and student loan repayment responsibilities. - If the Financial Aid department is unable to reach the student to schedule an appointment to complete the exit counseling, the financial aid department will send notification to the student via mail of: - Financial Summary - Refund amount (if applicable) - Charges due the school (if applicable) - Dates Attended - Exit Information - Federal Title IV loan amounts and Loan Servicer Contact information - Online website to complete Exit Counseling cost of the program is considered earned and the student is responsible for any balance owed to the college.
+The Financial Aid Department can answer questions regarding financial obligations due to the institution and student loan repayment responsibilities. - If the Financial Aid department is unable to reach the student to schedule an appointment to complete the exit counseling, the financial aid department will send notification to the student via mail of: - Financial Summary

+- Refund amount (if applicable)

+- Charges due the school (if applicable)

+- Dates Attended

+- o Exit Information

+- Federal Title IV loan amounts and Loan Servicer Contact information

+- Online website to complete Exit Counseling

+When a student is dropped from his or her program, the student is eligible to receive a pro-rata refund of program costs if s/he has completed 60% or less of the scheduled days (or hours) period of attendance of the program through the last day of attendance.
+If the student has completed more than 60% of the program for which the student was charged, the total cost of the program is considered earned and the student is responsible for any balance owed to the college.
 The student's financial aid will be processed according to BAC's Institutional and Return to Title IV policies.

-When a student is dropped from his or her program, the student is eligible to receive a pro-rata refund of program costs if s/he has completed 60% or less of the scheduled days (or hours) period of attendance of the program through the last day of attendance.
-If the student has completed more than 60% of the program for which the student was charged, the total